 Introduces foundational theories and traditional approaches of art therapy practice, emphasizing the psychodynamic roots of the field.
 Overview of history of the profession and examines contributions of key pioneers.
 Clinical applications are explored through case studies and studio experience.
-(Prerequisite: PSYC100; PSYC205 recommended).
+(Prerequisite: PSYC100; prior completion of PSYC205 is recommended).